jlstdio/SKDM/README.md

 # Mobile sensor based keyboard decoding model (Acc, Audio)
 Using accelerometer and mircophone data to decode victim's keyboard input without any electronic hacking.

+# Data & Experiment data will be announced shortly

 ## How it works?
 TBA